-The words ON and OFF, or the symbol for on and off, will be visible during the system check.
-If you are using remote start to start the vehicle from a distance, if equipped, you may not see the system check.
-When the system check is complete, either the word ON or the word OFF, or the symbol for on or off, will be visible.
-See Passenger Airbag Status Indicator on page 3-31.
-The passenger sensing system will turn off the right front passenger frontal airbag under certain conditions.
-The driver airbag and roof-rail airbags (if equipped) are not affected by the passenger sensing system.
+The words ON and OFF, or the symbol for on and off, are visible during the system check.
+If you are using remote start, if equipped, to start the vehicle from a distance, you may not see the system check.
+When the system check is complete, either the word ON or OFF, or the symbol for on or off, will be visible.
+See Passenger Airbag Status Indicator on page 3-32.

+The passenger sensing system turns off the right front passenger frontal airbag and seat-mounted side impact airbag under certain conditions.
+The driver airbags and the roof-rail airbags are not affected by the passenger sensing system.

 The passenger sensing system works with sensors that are part of the right front passenger seat.
-The sensors are designed to detect the presence of a properly-seated occupant and determine if the right front passenger frontal airbag should be enabled (may inflate) or not.
+The sensors are designed to detect the presence of a properly-seated occupant and determine if the right front passenger frontal airbag and seat-mounted side impact airbag should be enabled (may inflate) or not.